 St Lythan's Burial Chamber standing stones with the sun shining through

-St Lythan's burial chamber was part of a Neolithic long barrow
+St Lythan's burial chamber, near Cardiff in South Wales, was part of a Neolithic long barrow

 St Lythan's enormous four-metre capstone is still balanced above three tall upright stones.
 This is unvarnished history – there are no facilities, and the site has never been excavated.
 Just park in a layby, trek the short way across the field and enjoy the quiet sunrise: just you, the stones, and whatever lies beneath.